5 Random Pages

 The site is described as a World War II Anti-Aircraft Ordnance Depot (AAOD) and Emergency Equipment Ammunition Magazine.

-The area adjacent to the northeast side of the magazine is reported to have been a Royal Electrical and Mechanical Engineers (REME) depot, now demolished and cleared, while the buildings to the southeast comprise a bonded bonded warehouse.
+The area adjacent to the northeast side of the magazine is reported to have been a Royal Electrical and Mechanical Engineers (REME) depot, now demolished and cleared, while the buildings to the southeast comprise a bonded warehouse.

 Site visit

-The central area of the site is surrounded by an inner fence, containing a small number of hut bases to the west, and a large magazine which is still intact.
-The remainder of the site consists of five sets of magazines which comprise pairs of large Nissen huts encased by approximately four inches of concrete reinforcement, some with blast walls adjacent, and all arranged to lie near the original perimeter fence.
+The remainder of the site comprised five sets of magazines which composed of pairs of large Nissen huts encased by approximately four inches of concrete reinforcement, some with blast walls adjacent, and all arranged to lie near the original perimeter fence.

 Photographs